 Do you want to hear something funny?
 You know how tall he was – we actually weighed the same.
 This was in the ’60s.
 I was 270, while Andre was only about 270-275lbs.
 He looked like a basketball player; he was so tall.

 I didn’t see him for years.
-I was in Montreal, Canada maybe four years later, five years later, something like that, and when I saw him, I didn’t know it was the same guy because, by this time, he weighed well over 400 pounds.
+I was in Montreal, Canada, maybe four years later, five years later, something like that, and when I saw him, I didn’t know it was the same guy because, by this time, he weighed well over 400 pounds.

-Then when he started coming around the Northeast there, in Baltimore, for example, we used to go to Little Italy.
+When he started coming around the Northeast there, in Baltimore, for example, we used to go to Little Italy.
 We used to go out to dinner.
 Andre liked to hang around the bar.
 He was one guy you didn’t try to keep up with! (laughs)

 He didn’t like to be alone, so I used to keep him company a lot.
 To be honest, I liked him a lot, but I felt bad for him at the same time.
 At times, he struck me to be a lonely man who needed company…"